 Check out these letters written from Korean War Memorial soldiers and people who lived through the war.
 Be prepared with tissues and some time.
 They really hit you in the heart.

-National Park Sites near the Korean War Memorial
+National Park Sites near the Korean War Veterans Memorial

 Check out all of the National Parks in Washington DC